theo-armour/pages/00-journal/2024/apocryphal-observations-of-life-in-france.md

 ## What is Remembered Lives

-_If had had remembered, you would have also heard something like this._
+_If I had remembered, you would have also heard something like the following_

 ![]( https://theo-armour.github.io/pages/#00-journal/2024/images/cynthia-with-hopjes.jpg )
 _Cynthia with a box of Rademaker's Hopjes_